Yoplitein/phrased/README.md

 * Choices

 ###Words
-A word is a sequence of chracters that are either
+A word is a sequence of chracters that are not

-* not whitespace, as defined by Unicode
+* whitespace, as defined by Unicode
+    * whitespace is preserved, however (represented as separate words in the parse tree)
-* not an unescaped character used to delimit macro or choice expressions
+* a character used to delimit macro or choice expressions, unless they are escaped with a backslash (`\`)

 ###Macros
 A macro is an expression of the form `$macroName` or  `$(macroName arg1 arg2 ...)`.

-Macros are either a D function, or a category of word resolved from a database.
+Macros are either resolved as the result of calls to user-supplied functions, or as strings from a dictionary.

-Function macros can (theoretically) perform any kind of processing on the arguments, returning the output to the parser for reevaluation, or modifying the word database, or perhaps other functions still.
+Macros implemented as functions can (theoretically) perform any kind of processing on the arguments, running them through another lex-parse-resolve sequence, modifying the dictionary (if possible), or perhaps other operations still.

-Variable macros
+When a macro does not exist as a function, the macro resolver falls back to a dictionary object, looking up the macro name as a category of word.

 ###Choices
 A choice is an expression of the form `{first choice|second choice|...}`.